tenforwardconsulting/Phonegap-Calendar-Plugin-android/README.md

 ## Caveats ##

-The only API that is implemented is createEvent.
+* The only API that is implemented is createEvent.
 If you have a need for the other apis, feel free to implement them and send a pull request :)

+* This uses an undocumented API (that was finally documented in Jelly Bean).
+As such it may not work on pre 4.0 devices, but I've had very good luck so keep your fingers crossed.